mmiche/predictMe/README.md

 <img src="vignettes/Fig10.png" style="width:6.94444in" alt="Figure 10" /><figcaption aria-hidden="true">Figure 10</figcaption>
 </figure>

-When looking at the individual differences (predicted probabilities in percent; see y-axis diffPerc), we see that perfection in one plot (the introductory heatmaps) must not imply perfection in another plot, which - as noted - in the real (probabilistic) world is impossible.
+When looking at the individual differences (predicted probabilities in percent; see y-axis *diffPerc*), we see that perfection in one plot (the introductory heatmaps for the binary outcome) must not imply perfection in another plot, which - as noted - in the real (probabilistic) world is impossible.

 This difference plot suggests, in combination with the perfect looking introductory heatmaps, that colorizing this difference plot would be futile.
-Let’s check: If the column *absBinDiff* has only one factor level, then colorizing would not make sense in terms of obtaining more detailed information, compared to figure 10.
+Let's check: If the column *absBinDiff* has only one factor level, then colorizing would not make sense in terms of obtaining more detailed information, compared to figure 10.

 ```R
 # How many levels?